33 Classic Movies That Are Truly Timeless

 Memorable quote: “They’re here already!
 You’re next!
 You’re next!”

-Long before there was The Walking Dead, there was Invasion of the Body Snatchers.
-When aliens invade a California town, its residents start acting … weird.
-They’re emotionless and literally not themselves because “pod people” have taken the forms of those residents.
-This classic black-and-white film provides an early look at the sci-fi genre and influenced a wide range of movies, from The Thing to Night of the Creeps.
-It also has an underlying theme of conforming to society’s expectations—whether you want to or not.
+Long before The Walking Dead, there was Invasion of the Body Snatchers.
+And instead of zombies, we’re talking aliens.
+When they invade a California town, its residents start acting strangely emotionless.
+It turns out they’re literally not themselves because “pod people” have taken over their bodies.
+(Hence the title.)
+This classic black-and-white film provides an early look at the sci-fi genre and inspired a wide range of movies, from The Thing to Night of the Creeps.
+It also features a fascinating underlying theme about conforming to society’s expectations.

 Some Like It Hot